 (D) A permit duration not to exceed 5 years.

-(b) All owners and operators of sources and activities listed in Table 1, Part C of OAR 340-216-0020 must obtain a Standard ACDP.
+(b) All owners and operators of sources and activities listed in OAR 340-216-8005 Table 1, Part C must obtain a Standard ACDP.

-(c) Owners or operators of sources and activities listed in Table 1, Part B of OAR 340-216-0020 which do not qualify for a General ACDP or Simple ACDP must obtain a Standard ACDP.
+(c) Owners or operators of sources and activities listed in OAR 340-216-8005 Table 1, Part B which do not qualify for a General ACDP or Simple ACDP must obtain a Standard ACDP.

 (d) Any owner or operator of a source not required to obtain a Standard ACDP may obtain a Standard ACDP.